March of the Eagles

 March of the Eagles is a grand strategy video game developed by Paradox Interactive and released on 19 February 2013.
 The game centres on the time period of 1805–1820.
 It started life as a sequel to AGEOD's Napoleon's Campaigns, and was originally titled Napoleon's Campaigns II.
 As AGEOD was bought by Paradox, they developed and retitled the game.
 Virtual Programming released a Mac OS X version of the game on 9 May 2013.

 Gameplay

-March of the Eagles is a game that allows the player to control any of the major European powers during the Napoleonic Wars.
+March of the Eagles is a game that allows the player to control any of the major European powers during the timeframe of 1803–1815, which was the era of the Napoleonic Wars.
 Like other Paradox strategy games, the player makes decisions based around the armed forces, production, and diplomacy.
 March of the Eagles also incorporates different victory conditions for different nations.

 Domination

 France starts as the dominant land power in the game, and Great Britain starts as the dominant naval power.
 A major focus of the game is on coalitions, which can only be formed by either dominant power.
 So if Russia replaced France as the dominant land power, it would lead the coalition against the dominant naval power (Great Britain at the beginning).
 An in-game ledger will allow the player to keep track of who is dominant, and who their closest rival is.
 Any other country can become dominant by taking control of specific provinces.

 For major powers, Land Dominance and Naval Dominance are crucial factors in victory, and for minor powers, it is the success of your alliance which can lead to victory.